aurorax-space/docs/docs/code/installation.md

 # Installation

-PyAuroraX and the soon-to-be idl-aurorax library requires developers to do a few steps to install the code.
+PyAuroraX and IDL-AuroraX libraries require developers to do a few steps to install the code.
 Below, we'll go over those steps.
 You can also find this information on the README pages for each respective code repository on Github.

 ## PyAuroraX